 Acting leader of the main opposition Labour party Harriet Harman said Cameron should “remember he is talking about people, not insects”.

 The Refugee Council, a leading charity which works with asylum seekers, said it was “awful, dehumanising language from a world leader”.

-And Nigel Farage, leader of the UK Independence Party (UKIP), which wants strict controls on immigration, said he would not use similar words.
+And Nigel Farage, leader of the UK Independence Party (UKIP), which wants stricter controls on immigration, said he would not use similar words.

 “The prime minister is this morning trying to sound tough.
 Whether he actually means it or not is quite a separate question,” Farage told BBC radio.

-Cameron is facing calls from tabloid newspapers to deploy the British army to resolve the situation but insists the correct way to tackle it is by working alongside the authorities in France.
+Cameron is facing calls from tabloid newspapers to deploy the British army to resolve the situation, but insists the correct solution is to cooperate with French authorities.

 “We need to protect our borders by working hand in glove with our neighbours the French and that is exactly what we are doing,” he told ITV.

-Home Secretary Theresa May on Wednesday chaired a meeting of the government's emergency committee COBRA and the government has pledged £7 million (10 million euros, $11 million) to improve fencing around the Eurotunnel rail terminal at Coquelles, northern France.
+Cameron will chair a meeting of the government’s COBRA emergency committee on Friday on the issue.
+London has also pledged £7 million (10 million euros, $11 million) to improve fencing around the Eurotunnel rail terminal at Coquelles, northern France.